 Course Requirements and Advisory Committee.
 Specific course requirements are not prescribed.
 Coursework is arranged by the student's advisory committee with the approval of the departmental or program graduate committee to provide mastery of appropriate fields of concentration.
 The advisory committee is appointed by the chair of the department or the program director and consists of the student's advisor and two other members of the department or program.
 Teaching experience during the period of study is encouraged.
 Foreign Language or Special Skills Requirement.
-Some departments may require students to demonstrate either a reading knowledge of one or more appropriate foreign languages, or competence in one or more special skills such as statistics or computer programming and operation.
+Some departments may require students to demonstrate either a reading knowledge of one or more appropriate foreign languages, or competence in one or more special skills.
 See each department's statement to see if there is such a requirement and how it may be satisfied.

-Scientific Integrity and Professionalism Requirement for Biomedical Sciences (Bowman Gray Campus).
+Scientific Integrity and Responsible Conduct of Research.
 The successful completion of a program in scientific ethics is required prior to admission to degree candidacy.
 This requirement is fulfilled either by participating in the courses designated by the Graduate School or by satisfactory completion of approved departmental electives that incorporate extensive discussion of scientific ethics.
 A list of approved departmental electives may be obtained from the Graduate School.
-PhD students in other disciplines have the option of participating in this program.

-Professional Development Requirement for Biomedical Sciences (Bowman Gray Campus).
+Professional Development Requirement for Biomedical Sciences (Bowman Gray campus).
 The successful completion of a program in professional development is required prior to admission to degree candidacy.
-This requirement is fulfilled by participating in the course Introduction to Professional Development in the Biomedical Sciences which is taken during the first and second semester of the first year.
+This requirement is fulfilled by participating in the course Introduction to Professional Development in the Biomedical Sciences which is taken during the first year.